This is the multi-page printable view of this section. Click here to print.

 Detailed Information

-On the Image list page, you can view the detailed information of the selected resource and, if necessary, edit the information.
+Image list page lets you view detailed information of the selected resource and modify it if necessary.

 CategoryDetailed description

-Registry nameRegistry name and view link of the repository where the image is stored
+registry nameRegistry name and view link of the repository storing the image

 • Click the Edit icon to edit the description

-• Set image scan policies to automatically check vulnerabilities of pushed images or specify inspection targets and vulnerabilities to exclude during image scanning
+• Set an image scan policy to automatically check vulnerabilities of pushed images, or specify scan targets and vulnerabilities to exclude during image scanning.

-• Click the Edit icon to change whether image vulnerability automatic scanning is enabled, whether the scan exclusion policy is used, and detailed policies
+• Edit icon can be clicked to change whether image vulnerability automatic scanning is enabled, whether the scan exclusion policy is used, and the detailed policies.

 • If image automatic scanning is set to Enabled, the image’s vulnerabilities are automatically checked when the image is pushed.
-This setting applies to images pushed after automatic scanning is enabled, and vulnerability checking costs are charged during automatic scans
+This setting applies only to images pushed after automatic scanning is enabled, and vulnerability scanning costs are billed during automatic scans.

-• If the scan exclusion policy is set to Enabled, you can specify inspection targets and vulnerabilities to exclude during image scanning as follows
+• If the scan exclusion policy is set to Enabled, you can specify scan targets and vulnerabilities to exclude during image scanning as follows.

 • Excludable vulnerabilities: you can select one of the following levels

-• Exclude vulnerabilities at levels (None / Unknown / Negligible / Low / Medium / High / Critical) and below
+• (None / Unknown / Negligible / Low / Medium / High / Critical) Exclude vulnerabilities at or below the selected level

-Image Pull RestrictionSet usage of Image Pull Restriction feature and restriction values
+Image Pull limitSetting the usage and limit values of the Image Pull restriction feature

-• Using the Image Pull Restriction feature limits the pulling of unscanned or vulnerable images to minimize security threats
+• Using the Image Pull restriction feature limits the pulling of unscanned or vulnerable images, minimizing security threats.

-• Edit icon to click to change the usage of the Image Pull Restriction feature and its restriction values
+• Click the Edit icon to change the usage and limit values of the Image Pull restriction feature.

-• If the vulnerable image Pull restriction is set to Enabled, pulling images is not allowed when Critical or High level vulnerabilities exceeding the entered value are found.
-The input and selectable values for this policy are as follows
+• When the vulnerable image Pull restriction is set to Enabled, pulling an image is prohibited if Critical or High‑level vulnerabilities exceeding the specified value are found.
+The permissible input and selectable values for this policy are as follows.

 • Critical: 1 (default) ~ 9,999,999